Baby Steps System Requirements

 Baby Steps FPS - what frame rate can you expect?

 How many FPS will I get on Baby Steps?
-An FPS Monitor is the first step in understanding how the parts in your gaming PC are actually performing in real-world conditions.
-It's the perfect way to track Baby Steps FPS drops and stutters.
+An FPS monitor is the first step in understanding whether your gaming PC will be up to the challenge of running the most hotly anticipated games.

 Baby Steps System Requirements PC Graph - Can I Run Baby Steps